 Quality trimming of sequence data and sequence length evaluation

 All sequence reads were quality trimmed using QTrim with a mean quality score of 20, resulting in a loss of 2950 (2.34%) and 14 (0.034%) sequences from Run1 and Run2 respectively as a result of poor quality.
-For forward reads the MID and primer ID sequences are located at the 3’ end and, thus, the sequenced amplicons must be full length in order to extract all necessary information for downstream analysis.
+For forward reads the MID and Primer ID sequences are located at the 3’ end and, thus, the sequenced amplicons must be full length in order to extract all necessary information for downstream analysis.
 For reverse reads, however, the required information is located at the 5’ end and, thus, full-length sequence reads are not always necessary as the region of interest may be close to the 5’ end.
-Therefore, the required read lengths to define reads that could be passed through to the next stage of analysis were different for forward and reverse sequence reads (Table 3.2)
+Therefore, the required read lengths to define reads that could be passed through to the next stage of analysis (i.e. they cover the region of interest in the query sequence) were different for forward and reverse sequence reads (Table 3.2)

-Using these parameters forward and reverse sequence read lengths were independently of each other and those sequences that were shorter than the required read length were removed from the analysis, which resulted in the loss of 32 (0.03%) and 23 (0.06%) sequences for Runs1 and Run2 respectively (Table 3.3).
+Using these parameters forward and reverse sequence read lengths were analyzed independently of each other and those sequences that were shorter than the required read length were removed from the analysis, which resulted in the loss of 32 (0.03%) and 23 (0.06%) sequences for Runs1 and Run2 respectively (Table 3.3).

 For all subsequent processing and analysis, sequence reads from each amplicon and patient were binned together resulting in 16 unique datasets generated from each sequencing run (Table 3.4).
 Each of these datasets was subsequently analyzed independently of all others.